 Anxiety and isolation are common concerns for everyone during COVID-19, but for heart patients, these problems can lead to undue stress that could have a negative impact on your heart health.

 Try to stay connected to your friends and family – whether it’s through regular phone calls, Zoom meetings or social distancing visits.
 If you find yourself getting anxious about all that’s happening around us, talk to someone about your concerns, and try to limit your exposure to the news media – which can heighten feelings of worry.

 Telehealth, Explained: The Doctor Will See You Now…Virtually.

 Most of us grew up building a face-to-face relationship with our doctors, and something about that close, personal connection is comforting – particularly when discussing important topics like our long-term health and wellness.
 Fortunately, advancements in technology have allowed doctors to provide similar “face-to-face” care remotely.

 Telehealth, the practice of using video/telephone interaction for the delivery of healthcare, has been around for decades in some form or fashion.
 Like most new technologies, though, adoption over the past several years has been slower than many experts had expected.
 Some preferred the comfort of in-person interaction, others feared the technology, while many healthcare providers didn’t offer the service.
 Until now, that is.

 COVID-19, social distancing and shelter-in-place orders have accelerated the use of telehealth and WakeMed has responded quickly.
-When COVID-19 began ramping up earlier this spring, WakeMed moved full-speed ahead into the world of providing virtual visits to ensure our patients could get the important care they needed from the comfort and safety of home.
+When COVID-19 began ramping up, WakeMed moved full-speed ahead into the world of providing virtual visits to ensure our patients could get the important care they needed from the comfort and safety of home.

 Virtual visits are now available at WakeMed for all specialties – ranging from heart and vascular to primary and urgent care, ENT, OB/GYN and everything in between.